justinphan3110/justinphan3110/README.md

 📝  An AI Engineer working on Ki-Ki, the first Vietnamese intelligent personal assistant at Zalo Group / VNG Corportation

-📝  Working on a paper named "Hierarchical Transformer Encoders for Vietnamese Spelling Correction" proposing a Hierarchical Transformer model for Vietnamese spelling correction problem
+📝  Working on a paper named "Hierarchical Transformer Encoders for Vietnamese Spelling Correction" proposing a first Hierarchical Transformer model for Vietnamese spelling correction problem

 ## Support
 ☕️    I love coffee so just send me a mesage on facebook or instagram then we can meet up.